Blog

 "Excellent talk by Mark Whiteley"

+Research has shown that 13-40% of women going to Gynaecology outpatients with chronic pelvic pain have pelvic congestion syndrome.
 Unfortunately, gynaecologists do not regularly look for pelvic congestion syndrome as it is a venous problem.
 It is not diagnosed by laparoscopy, and MRI and CT scanning often miss it.

 Pelvic pain and pelvic congestion syndrome - lecture by Prof Mark Whiteley Surrey Research Seminar series - 22 Feb 2017